How plastic becomes microplastic

 Use a compaction system (like Soft Plastic Compactor)

 As awareness grows, so does responsibility and the ability to act.
-Whether you're a researcher, a parent, a business owner, or just someone trying to make better choices, the message is clear: the journey from soft plastics to microplastics begins with everyday moments.
-And in those moments, we still have the power to choose prevention over invisibility.
+The journey from soft plastics to microplastics begins with everyday choices — and in those moments, prevention is possible.

 How soft plastic compaction works?